 - Take the pot off the heat and allow to cool for ten minutes.

 - Add the lemon juice and honey.

-- Drink your tea hot, in small sips.
+- Enjoy your tea hot, in small sips.

 Benefits: Is Ginger and Garlic Tea Healthy?

 Ginger is a common choice for tea-lovers.
 Of the two ingredients, garlic is the more surprising addition, but there’s a good reason to make this half-and-half mixture.
 Garlic has been used in traditional medicine for thousands of years, and is packed with a lot of health benefits:

 - Garlic has traditionally been used for its anti-inflammatory properties.

 - Mostly due to organosulfur compounds, garlic also has natural antibiotic and antiviral properties.